apache/sling-whiteboard/org.apache.sling.servlets.oidc-rp/README.md

-# Apache Sling OpenID Connect Relying Party support bundle
+# Apache Sling OpenID Connect and OAuth 2.0 support

 > **Warning**
 > This bundle is under development, do not use in production.

+This bundle adds support for Sling-based applications to function as a [Open ID connect](https://openid.net/developers/how-connect-works/) relying parties or OAuth 2.0 clients Its main objective is to simplify access to user and access tokens in a secure manner.
+It currently supports the OIDC Authentication Code flow.

 ## Usage

-This bundle add support for Sling-based applications to function as [Open ID connect](https://openid.net/developers/how-connect-works/) relying parties.
-Its main objective is to simplify access to user and access id in a secure manner.
-It currently supports the Authorization Code flow.

 The bundle offers the following entry points